PHOENIXcenter/pi-HelixNovo/README.md

 main --mode=denovo --config=./config.yaml --gpu=0 --output=denovo.log --peak_path=./sample_data/denovo_sample/*.mgf --model=the_path_of_your_model
 ```

-## The config.yaml used in PandaNovo and Casanovo
+## The config.yaml used in pi-HelixNovo and Casanovo
 To train models on the nine-species benchmark dataset, please use config.yaml

 To train models on the merged dataset of PXD008808, PXD011246, PXD012645 and PXD012979, please use merge-config.yaml.